BrayNeuroimagingLab/BNL_open/README.md

 # BNL_open

-Open software from the Bray neuroimaging lab.
+Open software from the Bray Neuroimaging Lab.